Bhoomika2325/VirtualScreeningRepo/README.md

 ## Note
 you must give a groq api key and paste it at start of the orchaestration.py code.

+## KnowledgeAgent Future Extensions
+- Currently the system is using keyword-based knowledge retreival.I want to enhance the system with semantic match using embedding-models (like sentence transformers).
+- Another future extension would be implementing RAG (Retrieval Augmented Generation) for matching and retrieval.

 ## Workflow Diagram